getsentry/sentry-docs/src/wizard/javascript/react.md

 ```

 ## Configure
-Initialise Sentry as early as possible in your application's lifecycle.
+Initialize Sentry as early as possible in your application's lifecycle.

 ```javascript
 import { createRoot } React from "react-dom/client";